ibm-cloud-docs/vpc/vpn-create-server.md

 Create a VPN server to allow clients from the internet to connect to the VPC network while maintaining secure connectivity.
 {: shortdesc}

-You can create a VPN server by using the console, CLI, or API.
+You can create a VPN server by using the console, CLI, API, or Terraform.

 ## Before you begin
 {: #vpn-client-to-site-prerequisites}